RESOStandards/web-api-commander/README.md

     --limit <l>             The number of records to fetch, or -1 to fetch all.
     --outputFile <o>        Path to output file.
+    --runRESOScript         Runs commands in RESOScript file given as
+                            <inputFile>.
-    --saveRawGetRequest     performs GET from <requestURI> using the given
+    --saveRawGetRequest     Performs GET from <requestURI> using the given
                             <bearerToken> and saves output to
                             <outputFile>.
     --serviceRoot <s>       Service root URL on the host.
     --uri <u>               URI for raw request.
 Use 'single quotes' to enclose.
     --useEdmEnabledClient   present if an EdmEnabledClient should be used.
-    --validateMetadata      validates previously-fetched metadata in the
+    --validateMetadata      Validates previously-fetched metadata in the
                             <inputFile> path.

 ```

 ## Usage